Credibrate

 How employer NI is calculated

 Employer Class 1 NI is a tax on employment paid by the employer, not deducted from the employee's wages.
 For 2025-26, the rate is 15% on earnings above the secondary threshold of £5,000.
-This is a cost on top of gross salary — a £30,000 salary costs the employer approximately £33,750 including employer NI.
+There is no upper limit — employer NI continues at the same rate on all earnings above the threshold.
+This is a significant cost on top of gross salary that affects hiring decisions and total compensation budgets.

 NI is UK-wide

 Unlike income tax, National Insurance is not devolved.
 The same rates and thresholds apply in England, Scotland, Wales, and Northern Ireland.
-Scottish taxpayers pay the same NI as their counterparts in England on identical earnings.
+Scottish taxpayers pay the same NI as their counterparts in England on identical earnings — dividends and capital gains are not subject to NI regardless of jurisdiction.

 Frequently asked questions